UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 | PSNR | 9.406 | 11.93 | 22.20 |
 | UQI | 0.6052 | 0.7211 | 0.9364 |

 We can see that both GPEN and Real-ESRGAN both achieved scores in all metrics better than the baseline blurred image that was the input, but Real-ESRGAN achieved much higher scores in SSIM and PSNR, and a slightly higher score in UQI.
-This was surprising to see as
+This was surprising to see as written in the GPEN paper, their metric scores generally scored quite high.
+There are multiple reasonings to the low scores documented here that could be attributed to how their GPEN demo may only use a commercial version of their model that is weaker than the one in their paper and the small amount of test samples.

 Below are some GIFS that showcase the different generated images and the ground truth images for a small sample of the tested data.